flipboxfactory/organizations/docs/queries/organization.md

 # Organization Query

-The Organization Query supports all [Element Query] operations.
-In addition, the following can be utilized:
+The Organization Query supports all [Element Query] operations plus the following:

 ## Params